fracado/Blocksnake/readme.md

 # Project Title

-Ironhack Project #1: Snake Game
+Ironhack Project #1: Blocksnake - A classic snake game

 ## What's this about?